 I’m not a migration agent, a finance expert or a relocation consultant.
 I don’t promise to know everything about moving to Australia and I won’t be giving you any technical advice.
 But I’ve been through the move with my family and I know how challenging, time-consuming and terrifying it is.
-I’m working hard to compile a directory of trusted experts so that whatever your questions, I have someone on hand who can give you an honest answer.
+I’m working hard to compile a directory of trusted experts and resources so that whatever your questions, I have someone on hand who can give you an honest answer.

 I hope you enjoy reading.
 Please leave a comment below and tell me what stage you’re at.
 Are you just starting to think about the move or are you well underway planning your new life in Australia?
 I’d love to hear from you.
 And if you have any particular questions, please fire away as I’m here to help.

 If you’re a brand that is interested in working with me, please visit the Work With Me page.